A slow, shaking breath.

-Her eyes opened tentatively, wearily and she lifted her head, which was throbbing numbly.
-The room was hers and dawn or twilight was bleeding through the sheer curtains.
-It was as if she were gazing out at the suite through a veil, her eyelids were so heavy.
-Everything was neat and in order, someone had tidied up.
-Narcissa reclined, asleep, with a book in her lap and her head against the back of the armchair just a little ways away,
+Her eyes opened tentatively, wearily.
+She lifted her head and it throbbed with numbness.
+The room was hers and dawn or twilight was bleeding through the curtains.
+It was as if she were gazing out at the suite through a veil.
+Her eyelids were so heavy.
+Everything was neat and in order; someone had tidied up.
+Narcissa reclined, asleep, with a book in her lap and her head against the back of the armchair just a little ways away.

 "Cissy."
 Her voice was low and weighty.
 Her sister did not stir until she repeated, "Cissy…"

 Narcissa blinked at her.
 Had she always looked this old?
 Was it just a trick of shadows?
 Were her eyes always so…

 "Oh, goodness.
 Oh, good."
 Mrs. Malfoy murmured, setting her book aside and rising drowsily from her chair, "Bella.
 Oh, good, good.
 How do you feel?"

 With her sister's inquiry, Bellatrix remembered all at once.

 Suddenly, the pain in her stomach was very real and very raw.
 She tried to sit up but her body hitched in discomfort.
 She felt her vision shudder a little as the nausea hit.
 Bellatrix leaned back and replied, "What's happened…"

 "I don't know.
 Am I?
 What's happened…" She hissed quietly, turning on her side.
 She felt the mattress bend a little when her sister sat beside her, "Cissy…"